↑ Why is HF used for long range communication?

 4. Efficiency: HF transmitters can transmit at relatively low power levels and still achieve long-range communication.
 This makes it a cost-effective option for long-range communication.

 Overall, HF communication is a cost-effective way to communicate over very long distances, especially in remote areas or in situations where other forms of communication are not available.
-However due to erratic changes in ionospheric conditions and geomagnetic storms it is not reliable.
+However when there are erratic changes in the ionospheric conditions due geomagnetic storms HF communication can become quite unreliable.